oumaelbou/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task3: script that Display the content of /etc/passwd and /etc/hosts
 Task4: script that Display the last 10 lines of /etc/passwd
 Task5: script that Display the first 10 lines of /etc/passwd
+Task6: script that displays the third line of the file iacta